floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/03-extraction.typ

 The dependencies can take the form of control dependencies, or data dependencies /* TODO: reference */.
 Control dependencies are dependencies between software components that are related to the flow of control of the software system (e.g. interleaving method calls).
 Data dependencies relate to the flow of data between software components (e.g. passing parameters).
-#acr("MOSAIK") extracts structural coupling information using static analysis of the source code /* TODO: reference */.
+MOSAIK extracts structural coupling information using static analysis of the source code /* TODO: reference */.
-As #acr("MOSAIK") is intended to collect information from monolithic applications written in the Ruby programming language, the static analysis is limited to the information that is embedded in the source code.
+As MOSAIK is intended to collect information from monolithic applications written in the Ruby programming language, the static analysis is limited to the information that is embedded in the source code.
 Ruby is a dynamic language, which means that only incomplete type information can be extracted using static analysis.
 In particular, some techniques like meta-programming and dynamic class loading may affect the accuracy of the extracted information.

 Our solution analyzes the source code of the monolithic application using the `parser` library#footnote[#link("https://github.com/whitequark/parser")[https://github.com/whitequark/parser]].
 The library is written in Ruby and can be used to parse Ruby source code files and extract the #acr("AST") of the source code.
-Iterating over the #acr("AST") of the monolithic application, #acr("MOSAIK") extracts the references between classes.
+Iterating over the #acr("AST") of the monolithic application, MOSAIK extracts the references between classes.

 Using this information, a call graph is constructed that represents the structural coupling of the monolithic application.